Dilation and evacuation: Infection prophylaxis

-Immediately prior to the procedure, antibiotics are usually administered to prevent infection.
+Immediately prior to the procedure, antibiotics of either doxycycline or azithromycin are usually administered to prevent infection.

+Thromboprophylaxis

+Prophylaxis for venous thromboembolism is not typically required for this procedure.

 Surgical procedure

 A speculum is placed in the vagina to allow visualization of the cervix.
 If osmotic dilators were placed prior to the procedure, these are removed.

-The cervix may be further dilated with rigid dilator instruments (as opposed to osmotic dilators).
+The cervix may be further dilated with rigid dilator instruments such as Hegar and Pratt dilators (as opposed to osmotic dilators).
 Sufficient cervical dilation decreases the risk of morbidity, including cervical injury and uterine perforation.
-Uterine contents are removed using a cannula to apply aspiration, followed by forceps.
+Uterine contents are removed using a cannula to apply aspiration, followed by forceps to remove fetal parts.
 Tissue inspection ensures removal of the fetus in its entirety.
 The procedure may be performed under ultrasound guidance to aid in visualizing uterine anatomy and to assess if all tissue has been removed at the completion of the procedure.
+Operative ultrasonography is beneficial because it can reduce the risk of uterine perforation.

 The procedure usually takes less than half an hour.

+Uterotonics

+There is no consensus on the routine use of perioperative or postoperative uterotonic medications.
+While many providers use these agents, there is no definitive evidence to support a decreased risk for bleeding under 20 weeks gestation.

 Recovery

 D&E is usually performed in the outpatient setting, and the patient can be safely sent home the same day after a period of observed recovery, ranging from 45 minutes to several hours.
 Generally, the woman may return to work the following day.
 The type of anesthesia given also influences the appropriate amount of recovery time before discharge.
 There is rarely a need for narcotic pain medications afterwards, and NSAIDs are recommended for home pain management.
 Recovery from the procedure is typically fast and uncomplicated.

 Some women may experience lactation after a second-trimester loss or termination of pregnancy.
-At this time, medications to suppress lactation are not proven to be effective.
+Limited data exists for the efficacy of medications to suppress lactation.
+However, one randomized control trial found cabergoline to be effective in preventing breast symptoms of engorgement, leakage, and tenderness after a second-trimester loss or termination of pregnancy.